 Focus on eating whole foods that do not come with an ingredient list

 Avoid foods that you suspect you may have an intolerance to.
-The most problematic foods for most people are eggs, gluten and dairy.

 Include raw vegetables and fruit in your daily diet as these contain live enzymes that help digest the food, which are destroyed in the cooking process.